paraker/kubernetes_2020/basics.md

 ## View details of your services
 With the `kubectl describe` command you get a new depth of information about your environment.<br>
-With this you can see the namespace
+With this you can see the namespace, IPs, ports, etc etc
 ```bash
 kubectl describe service web1
 Name:                     web1